rpych/fitness-freaks/README.md

 https://hub.docker.com/r/andrzej97/fitness-freaks-docker

 To run by docker:
-- pull the image from docekr hub: docker pull andrzej97/fitness-freaks-docker
+- pull the image from docekr hub and run it:
-- run the docker conainer:
-    docker run -p 5000:8080 andrzej97/fitness-freaks-docker
+    (sudo) docker run -p 8080:8080 andrzej97/fitness-freaks-docker:0.0.2-SNAPSHOT
-Application should be available at: http://localhost:5000/
+Application should be available at: http://localhost:8080/